conda-forge/yamlloader-feedstock/README.md

 Summary: Loaders and dumpers for PyYAML

 This module provides loaders and dumpers for PyYAML.
-Currently, an OrderedDict loader/dumper is implemented, allowing to keep items order when loading resp. dumping a file from/to an OrderedDict.
+Currently, an OrderedDict loader/dumper is implemented, allowing to keep items order when loading respectively dumping a file from/to an OrderedDict.